Fiat Chrysler cuts 2018 outlook, shares tumble

 ($1 = 0.8554 euros)

-Reporting by Agnieszka Flak; Additional reporting by Laurence Frost; Editing by Stephen Jewkes and Louise Heavens
+Reporting by Agnieszka Flak and Laurence Frost; Editing by Louise Heavens and Keith Weir